 Instructor: Arun Sood

 E-mail: asood (at) gmu (dot) edu.

 E-messages must include CS465 as the first 5 characters of the Subject line.
 Generally e-mail is good for clarifying or confirming information.
 I prefer short and precise messages, and you can expect similar responses.
 If you find that the reply is too terse, and requires clarification - do not hesitate to see the instructor.
 If you require more details, a face to face meeting is strongly recommended.
 E-mail is not a substitute for face to face meetings.

-Course Text: Computer Organization and Design: The Hardware / Software Interface by Patterson and Hennessy, Fourth Edition.
+Course Text: Computer Organization and Design: The Hardware / Software Interface by Patterson and Hennessy, Revised Fourth Edition, 2011.

-Pre-requisites: C or better in ECE303, or both CS265 and ECE301 (Assembly Language Programming (CS 265) and Digital Electronics (ECE 301)) OR ECE 303.
+Pre-requisites: C or better Computer Systems Programming (CS 367)) / Digital Electronics (ECE 301)) OR ECE 303.
 Students not satisfying the prerequisites will be dropped from the class.